-When David Kappos was inaugurated, the patent bar gave a huge sigh of relief, with the hopes that the PTO's era of regulating in its own self-interest had ended, along with the practice of ignoring burden on applicants, fabricating statements of fact and burden with no objective support, selectively misquoting current law, and ignoring inconvenient provisions of administrative law.
+When David Kappos was inaugurated, the patent bar gave a huge sigh of relief, with the hopes that the PTO's era of regulating solely in its own self-interest had ended, along with the practices of ignoring burden on applicants, fabricating statements of fact and estimates of burden with no objective support, selectively misquoting current law, and ignoring inconvenient provisions of administrative law.
 This Notice comes very close to the overt cheating and defiance of rulemaking law and procedure that permeated 2006-2009.
-If this proposal goes any further, the PTO risks litigation, and the individual attorneys involved expose themselves to risks under the rules of ethics.
+If any proposal to change restriction practice matures out of Question 1, the PTO risks litigation, and the individual PTO attorneys involved expose themselves to risks under the rules of ethics.